opencog/link-grammar/README.md

 The foundational LG papers make comments to this effect; however, see also work by Bob Coecke on category theory and grammar.
-Coecke's diagramatic approach is essentially identical to the diagrams given in the foundational LG papers; it becomes abundantly clear that the category theoretic approach is equivalent to Link Grammar.
+Coecke's diagrammatic approach is essentially identical to the diagrams given in the foundational LG papers; it becomes abundantly clear that the category theoretic approach is equivalent to Link Grammar.
 See, for example, this introductory sketch